European Show Jumping Championships

 Both David Broome and Paul Schockemöhle have won the individual title three times.
-The Federal Republic of Germany have won the team title seven times, with Great Britain next on four team wins.
+The Federal Republic of Germany have won the team title seven times, with Great Britain and Switzerland next on five team wins.

 Past winners

 A European championship for individual show jumping was inaugurated in 1957, featuring only eight riders.
 Hans Winkler won the first title for West Germany, and West Germany and its successor state Germany have dominated the competition ever since with 14 championship victories.

 David Broome of Great Britain was the first rider to win the title twice, and then three times which remains a record.
 That record was equalled by Paul Schockemöhle who uniquely won three consecutive titles.
 These two apart, only German Ludger Beerbaum has won the title more than once, with two wins.
 The competition has been won by 26 different riders.
 Jos Lansink from the Netherlands, and Michael Whitaker and Harvey Smith have medalled on three occasions without ever winning the competition.

 The title has been won, once, by a non-European; in 1966 Nelson Pessoa became the first, and only, South American winner.

 Heidi Robbiani was the first female rider to medal in the event, in 1985.
 Alexandra Ledermann was the first woman to win the title in 1999, a feat equalled by Meredith Michaels-Beerbaum in 2007.